-UCLA is a vital source for education, research and thought leadership on sustainability and the environment.
+UCLA is a vital source for education, research, and leadership in sustainability and the environment

 More than 400 faculty and thousands of students from every corner of campus are actively engaged in environment and sustainability education and research.
 Although each campus group works toward a unique mission, we collaborate across areas of expertise to accomplish shared goals.
 Together we lead by example, putting cutting-edge science into action and demonstrating solutions to complex environmental problems in Los Angeles and around the world.

-IoES is a cross-campus research institute educating the next generation of environmental leaders and moving science into action.
-IoES undergraduate and graduate programs unite natural science, social science, law, public policy, and humanities to understand multidimensional environmental challenges.
-Students and faculty collaborate on cutting-edge research, and IoES partnerships put expertise to work with businesses, nonprofits, agencies and communities.
-IoES also develops new narrative, media and communication initiatives that amplify the institute’s impact and raise consciousness of environmental issues.
+The Institute of the Environment and Sustainability (IoES) is a cross-campus research institute educating the next generation of environmental leaders and moving science into action.
+IoES undergraduate and graduate programs unite natural science, social science, law, public policy, and humanities to understand multidimensional challenges.
+Students and faculty collaborate on cutting-edge research, and IoES partnerships put expertise to work with businesses, nonprofits, agencies, and communities.
+The IoES also develops new narrative, media, and communication initiatives that amplify the institute’s impact and raise consciousness of environmental issues.

-The Sustainable LA Grand Challenge brings together more than 200 faculty, researchers, hundreds of students, and local and state leaders to achieve one ambitious goal: Transition Los Angeles County toward 100-percent renewable energy, 100-percent local water, and enhanced ecosystem and human health by 2050.
+The Sustainable LA Grand Challenge brings together more than 200 faculty, researchers, hundreds of students, and local and state leaders to achieve one ambitious goal: transition Los Angeles County toward 100% renewable energy, 100% local water, and enhanced ecosystem and human health by 2050.

 The California Center for Sustainable Communities exists to create actionable science that improves the sustainability of urban systems.
 It aims to provide intellectual and conceptual frameworks for new synthesis and thinking in sustainability research for all Californians.
 Achieving progress toward sustainability requires maintaining and improving both human and ecosystem well-being.
 Our challenge is to make cities centers of sustainability in the ways they develop and redevelop beyond the next century.